-UCLan Astronomy graduate, Stephen Mercer, has put his scientific knowledge to great use as a Physics teacher in secondary education and to further his research in this area.
+Astronomy graduate, Stephen Mercer, has put his scientific knowledge to great use in his role as a Physics Teacher.

 Looking back on his time at UCLan, Stephen positively recounted: “The help and support I received was exceptional.
 The opportunity of contacting and working with my peers on the course was a great experience.
 The fact that I have gained knowledge and experience of astronomy was a lasting experience, one of which will be with me for life.

 “The Astronomy degree has had a major impact on my life and changed it for the better.
 I have been able to conduct further educational research in areas of astronomy and astrophysics.”

 When asked what advice he would give to graduates and prospective students wanting to follow a similar study and career path, Stephen stated: “A degree in astronomy is extremely rewarding.
 Not only have I had the amazing opportunity to embark on my chosen career as a Physics teacher, but the degree also opened doors to progress on to further postgraduate study within this field.”